Crimex-X-Hacking/PRIME-XD/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/mruniquehacker/Knightbot-MD/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/mruniquehacker/Knightbot-MD/blob/main/LICENSE) file for detail

----

-## 🙌 Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/mruniquehacker/Knightbot-MD/issues).

----

 ## 🌟 Show your support